What Is The 2023 UEFA Super Cup Prize Money On Offer?

 What will be the 2023 UEFA Super Cup prize money?

 Since 2020, UEFA has standardised the prize money pool for the Super Cup.
-Going by that knowledge, the winners of the UEFA Super Cup 2023 will be rewarded with a massive USD 5.5 million (MYR 25 million).
-The runners-up will receive around USD 4.1 million (MYR 18 million).
+Going by that knowledge, the winners of the UEFA Super Cup 2023 will be rewarded with a massive USD 5.5 million (INR 45 Crores).
+The runners-up will receive around USD 4.1 million (INR 33 Crores).

 Where can you watch it?

-Fans in Malaysia can live stream the UEFA Super Cup 2023 on beIN Sports, the official broadcaster for the region.
+Fans in India can live stream the UEFA Super Cup 2023 on the Sony LIV application, the official broadcaster for the region.

 What Is The Prize Money For The FIFA Women’s World Cup 2023?